chipx86/itermlauncher/README.md

 Installing iTermLauncher
 ------------------------

 Installation is simple.
-Just make sure you have node.js installed, and run:
+Just make sure you have node.js installed, and type:

-    $ sudo npm -g install less
+    $ sudo npm -g install itermlauncher

-To run it, just run:
+To run it:

     $ itermlauncher